JP-Ellis/project-template/README.md

 -   [yamlfix](https://github.com/lyz-code/yamlfix/) formats and fixes a number of small issues in YAML files.
 This template includes a configuration file (`.yamlfix.yaml`) that sets up a number of rules.

 It is recommended that `yamlfix` be run before `yamllint` to ensure that the files are formatted correctly before being linted.
 There are also VS Code recommended extensions and settings specifically targetting YAML files.

+## Markdown

+Markdown files are checked using [markdownlint](https://github.com/igorshubovych/markdownlint-cli).
+In addition, a number of extensions are recommended for VS Code to improve the editing experience.
+Further formatting is done using [mdformat](https://github.com/hukkin/mdformat).